-Cross-selling is a sales strategy which concentrates on boosting sales, offering additional, coupled or escorting products to the customer who is already making a purchase at that moment.
+Cross-selling is a sales strategy that concentrates on boosting sales, offering additional, coupled, or escorting products to the customer who is already making a purchase at that moment.

-McDonald’s iconic phrase is the best example for a cross-sell strategy: “Would you like some fries with that?”.
+McDonald’s iconic phrase is the best example of a cross-sells strategy: “Would you like some fries with that?”.

 The example in our image is very similar to the McDonald’s example, as a cold drink and a muffin are offered as a pack, along with the ice-cream which the customer initially intended to buy.

-The results of a successful cross-selling will be the increase of your sales and the customer satisfaction, because the products pack you offer will completely fit their needs.
+The results of a successful cross-selling will be the increase in your sales and the customer satisfaction because the products pack you offer will completely fit their needs.

 Up-selling & Cross-selling tips for popups